vasilakisfil/Introspected-REST/README.md

 In Introspected REST we embrace semantic web by employing the necessary MicroTypes and **we don't really feel that this work is related to Introspected REST in a competing sence but instead, both concepts could complement each other**.
-In fact, we feel that using linked data is just great and developers should employ it more often.
+In fact, we feel that using linked data is just great and API designers should employ it more often.

 #### 12.2.1 Hydra
 To that extend, Markus Lantaler developed Hydra, which not only allows us to associate